Clemapfel/mousetrap/docs/04_widgets.md

 `ScrolledWindow` has two scrollbars, controlling the horizontal and vertical position.
 If we want to trigger behavior in addition to changing which part of the child widget `ScrolledWindow` displays, we can access each scrollbars `Adjustment` using `ScrolledWindow::get_horizontal_adjustment` and `ScrolledWindow::get_vertical_adjustment` respectively, then connect to the `Adjustment`s signals.

-By default, once the cursor enters `ScrolledWindow`, both scrollbars will reveal themself.
-If the cursor stays outside of the `ScrolledWindow`, the scrollbars will hide again.
+By default, once the cursor enters `ScrolledWindow`, both scrollbars will reveal themselves.
+If the cursor moves outside the `ScrolledWindow`, the scrollbars will hide again.

 This behavior is controlled by the windows **scrollbar policy**, represented by the \a{ScrollbarVisibilityPolicy} enum: